nicolas-grekas/Patchwork/README.md

 Patchwork PHP Parser is a wrapper around PHP's tokenizer extension.
 It is aimed at building high-performance tools for transforming and analysing PHP code.
-It is written in PHP, works starting from PHP 5.1.4 and knows everything about PHP 5.3 and namespaces.
+It is written in PHP, runs in PHP 5.1.4+ and knows everything about PHP 5.3 and namespaces.
 Here, high-performance means:

 * fast,